marksutton/EART40003-Programming-for-Geoscientists/files.md

 will fail – Python thinks `\p` ,`\S` and `\m` are special characters, and gets confused.

-To get round this, you can either use forward slashes (python is clever enough to know it’s on a Windows system and turn them into backslashes behind the scenes to make the system open the file), OR use double backslashes, which is the standard way to put an actual backslash character into a string (this is the same principle as using %% for a % symbol, as a single % is used to start a placeholder).
+To get round this, you can either use forward slashes (python is clever enough to know it’s on a Windows system and turn them into backslashes behind the scenes to make the system open the file), OR use double backslashes, which is the standard way to put an actual backslash character into a string).
 So

 <pre>data_file = open("C:\\programming\\Session6\\myfile.csv", "w")
 </pre>